 There are 30 elementary and secondary schools in the Surrey district that currently offer lunch programs.
 These nutritional lunches are either made off site by a central caterer and delivered to the school or volunteer groups prepare and distribute lunch bags.
 Your support is needed as there is currently not enough funding to feed all the students who would benefit from this program.

-At Zenterra, giving back to our community is an essential part of our corporate policy.
-We take pride in being an active participant in the communities we build in.
+At Zenterra, giving back to our community is an essential part of our corporate identity.
+From sponsoring local sports teams to community foundations and facilities, we take pride in being an active participant in the communities we build in.

 The Surrey School Meal Programs impacts more than 4,000 hungry children in Surrey on a daily basis.
 Through the breakfast and lunch program, students that come to school hungry are able to receive nutritious and wholesome meals.
 This helps ensure they are better prepared to engage in their learning.